s-fellner/BSA_Rolex/README.md

 ***Results of the model***

-- The overall precision of the model is 60,60%
+- The overall accuracy of the model is 60,60%
 - The overall recall of the model is 19,50%
+- The F1 score of the model is 29.50%
 - The confusion Matrix of the model is :

 <img src="https://user-images.githubusercontent.com/74456180/117644246-96964b00-b189-11eb-8d15-756481e0b6d7.jpg" width="500" height="350">